 CAP-XX Limited (formerly known as Energy Storage Systems Pty Limited) was established in 1997 by Anthony Kongats as the vehicle to hold the intellectual property resulting from the partnership with CSIRO.
-CAP-XX received research and development grants from the Australian Government and was backed by some of the world's leading technology investors, including Intel, Acer, ABN Amro and Walden and well supported by Australian based venture capitalists Innovation Capital and Technology Venture Partners.
+CAP-XX received research and development grants from the Australian Government and was backed by some of the world's leading technology investors, including ABN Amro, Acer, Innovation Capital, Intel, Acer, Technology Venture Partners and Walden.